 The Yoshino Cherry blossom is a hybrid cherry of Prunus speciosa (Oshima zakura) as father plant and Prunus pendula f. ascendens (Edo higan).
-Although it’s native to Japan it’s now one of the most popular and widely planted cultivated flowering cherries in temperate climates worldwide!
+Although it’s native to Japan, it’s one of the most popular and widely planted cultivated flowering cherries in temperate climates worldwide!

 - Produces an amazing profusion of white-pink flowers March through April.

-- Alternating leaves with a simple shape, often reddish as they emerge and turning dark green by summer.
+- It’s simple shaped leaves are often reddish as they emerge and turning dark green by summer.

 - Blooms attract butterlies